 What food and drink to consume before singing

-The following foods and drinks are said to be beneficial to your voice prior to a singing performance.
+Eating and drinking the following foods and drinks are said to be good for your voice before a singing performance.

 Drinks to help the singing voice

 Below you can read some more detail on what to drink to have a good voice, help with your performance, and contribute towards improved vocal health.